GuildCrafts/web-development-js/_goals/199-30_Apps_Vanilla_JavaScript_Challenge_in_two_weeks_part_1.md

 ## Description

-Create 15 small and simple applications Using Vanilla Javascript, an example would is a simple clock.
+Create 15 small, simple, client-side only applications Using Vanilla Javascript, an example would be a simple clock.

 ## Context